felicia-liu/stat133/README.md

-# stat133
+# STAT133: Concepts in Computing with Data
-Concepts in Computing with Data
+My homework assignments, labs, and project code from STAT133 (Spring 2021).